IQAndreas/github-issues-import/README.md

 Fork of one of the tools by [Max Korenkov](https://github.com/mkorenkov) separated from its original location at [`mokorenkov/tools`](https://github.com/mkorenkov/tools).

+The repo also contains a [new file](new_file.txt) with text in it that you may enjoy reading.

 #### Usage ####

 Rename `config.py.sample` to `config.py`, and edit the fields to match your login info and repository info.